 It’s no secret that prevention is the best dental medicine, and most people realize that their daily hygiene routine is the cornerstone of that prevention.
 However, many people also lack in certain areas of their hygiene routine, and that can leave their smiles vulnerable to chronic issues like tooth decay and gum disease.
-Therefore, such conditions are much more common they need to be.
-Today, we offer a bit of advice for better oral hygiene at home and including your dentist in your efforts to keep your smile healthy.
+Therefore, such conditions are much more common than they need to be.
+Today, we offer a bit of advice for better oral hygiene at home and include your dentist in your efforts to keep your smile healthy.